KYVENetwork/docs/docs/protocol_devs/general_concepts/runtimes.md

 ## Interface

 The runtime not only retrieves and validates the data for the protocol validator, it also has some other responsibilities.
-A full list of every method the runtime has to implemented can be found below:
+A full list of every method the runtime has to implement can be found below:

 ```ts title="/kyvejs/common/protocol/src/types/interfaces/runtime.interface.ts"
 /**